chintugurb/DataCollection-Application-/README.md

 This system strictly enforces data immutability and machine learning data collection standards:

-* [cite_start]**File Format Selection:** The application utilizes lossless image formats to preserve the integrity of faint handwritten strokes and carbon-copy artifacts[cite: 151]. [cite_start]PNG acts as the industry standard for raw document capture in machine learning pipelines[cite: 152]. [cite_start]The system completely avoids JPEG formats, as lossy compression introduces visual artifacts that degrade Handwritten Text Recognition (HTR) accuracy[cite: 153].
+* **File Format Selection:** The application utilizes lossless image formats to preserve the integrity of faint handwritten strokes and carbon-copy artifacts[cite: 151].
+PNG acts as the industry standard for raw document capture in machine learning pipelines[cite: 152].
+The system completely avoids JPEG formats, as lossy compression introduces visual artifacts that degrade Handwritten Text Recognition (HTR) accuracy[cite: 153].
-* [cite_start]**Resolution and Quality Preservation:** The system saves images at the native resolution of the capture device[cite: 155]. [cite_start]It maintains a minimum of 300 DPI to guarantee sufficient pixel density[cite: 156].
+* **Resolution and Quality Preservation:** The system saves images at the native resolution of the capture device[cite: 155].
+It maintains a minimum of 300 DPI to guarantee sufficient pixel density[cite: 156].
-* [cite_start]**Systematic Naming Conventions:** The application implements a rigorous, programmatic naming schema to prevent data loss and ensure exact traceability back to the physical ledger[cite: 161].
+* **Systematic Naming Conventions:** The application implements a rigorous, programmatic naming schema to prevent data loss and ensure exact traceability back to the physical ledger[cite: 161].
-* [cite_start]**Metadata Association:** The script stores corresponding capture metadata alongside every raw image file[cite: 164, 165].
+* **Metadata Association:** The script stores corresponding capture metadata alongside every raw image file[cite: 164, 165].
-* [cite_start]**Data Immutability:** The system isolates raw images in a dedicated, read-only directory[cite: 169].
+* **Data Immutability:** The system isolates raw images in a dedicated, read-only directory[cite: 169].

 ---